RecallGraph/RecallGraph/README.md

 _evstore_ manages all its bookkeeping in a set of service-managed collections, and does not write anything to user-defined collections, other than the specific node records that the user explicitly asked to save.
 This means that the user gets a clean view of their own collections/data, not polluted by any service metadata (just like Git's working tree).
 They can query this data as though the service is not even there!

 ### Salient API Features ###
 Detailed API docs are available in the [project's wiki](https://github.com/adityamukho/evstore/wiki/API).
-A lightweight documentation is also embedded in the built-in Swagger console.
+Additionally, contextual documentation is embedded in the built-in Swagger console.

 #### Document ####
-* Create - Create single/multiple nodes (documents/edges)
+* Create - Create single/multiple nodes (vertexes/edges)
 * Replace - Replace entire single/multiple nodes with new content
 * Delete - Delete single/multiple nodes
 * **(Planned)** Update - Add/Update specific fields in single/multiple nodes